 If you’ve been referred to the Hospice, it generally means it is no longer expected that your illness can be cured.
 This might sound frightening but it doesn’t mean death is imminent.
 Our team are experts in managing pain and will do what they can to manage your symptoms, improve your quality of life, and provide support for your family and friends.

 Many people prefer to be cared for at home, in familiar surroundings with their loved ones nearby, following their own routines.
 Our community nursing team can provide this: making arrangements, arranging carers, giving medical advice.
-If you live in Royal Greenwich borough and have Continuing Healthcare Fast Track funding, we can provide personal care.
+If you live in the borough of Royal Greenwich and have Continuing Healthcare Fast Track funding, we can provide personal care.
 This means our team can visit several times during the day to help with personal care and to keep people comfortable.